Detailed information including Program Guidelines and application process is available at Tiny Towns Fund.

 To apply, submit an online application via the ‘Apply now’ button on the Tiny Towns Fund webpage.

-Before applying, ensure you have read and understand the information on Program Guidelines and have all the required documentation on hand.
+Before applying, ensure you have read and understand the information in the Program Guidelines and have all the required documentation.

 Is there a different application form for the eligible interface and regional applicants?